Essays at the intersection of marketing and life.

 Little does an audience know how carefully the singer scrutinises his crowd.
 As his eye surveys the scene in front of him, it is true that he may be lost in the meaning of the moment.
 However, he may also be evaluating the chipped paintwork above the klieg light trained upon him.
 But more likely, he may be engaged in observing how the sound he makes affects the most precious of possessions: his audience.

 It is remarkable how much in music is circular.
 From the resonance of any one note, to the reciprocal energy that completes any performance.
-As if to belabour the point, the song whose affects I wish to describe begins with an O. One big, announcing circle.
+As if to belabour the point, the song whose effects I wish to describe begins with an O. One big, announcing circle.

-O Holy Night is, in fact, the translation of a French hymn written in the 1800s, with an original text which feels somewhat unremarkable; the language and servile tone was commonplace for religious texts of the time, I suspect.
+O, Holy Night is, in fact, the translation of a French hymn written in the 1800s, with an original text which feels somewhat unremarkable; the language and servile tone was commonplace for religious texts of the time, I suspect.

 But the hymn achieves lift-off in its English version.
 If ever a translation were transubstantiated, it is this.
-O Holy Night tells a story of divine simplicity, full of tenderness and pathos.
+O, Holy Night tells a story of divine simplicity, full of tenderness and pathos.

 ‘A thrill of hope, the weary world rejoices’